 Not communicating is keeps your needs and expectations, your hopes and fears, in a box – A box that will only get heavier.
 Furthermore, we may know someone well enough to think we ‘just know’ each other’s wants and needs… but do we?
 Hearing them leaves no room for doubt.

-In short, things left unsaid can lead to a lot of tension and anxiety in a relationship.
+In short, things left unsaid can lead to tension and anxiety in a relationship.
 At the same time, other influences, for example, guilt, lack of respect, hangovers from the past and indifference, may come into play.
-As a result, people may find it harder to get along with each other.
+As a result, people may find it harder to get along.
 They may want to escape the situation temporarily or permanently.
 Try to talk it out, not run out.

 What does a relationship counsellor do?

-Relationship counsellors aim to help people gain understanding, resolve conflict and improve their relationship experience.
+Relationship counsellors aim to help people understand, resolve conflict and improve their relationship experience.

 You and your partner: two individuals bracketed by each other (ii).

 In conclusion: If you ask ‘where can I get relationship counselling near me?’ why not try relationship counselling online?
 Many people find it helpful due to, for example, flexibility, less travel and fitting into busy days.